CluelessCatBurger/wl_shimeji/README.md

   There is no way to make it portable.
 For example, you theoretically can use kdotool to get and move windows, but it's will work only under kwin.
 - X11 support?
 No, X11 doesn't provide key features that I need for this project.
 You can try to implement it.
 For it to work, you need to implement each and every function from src/environment.h
-- Windows/Macos/FreeBSD/InsertYourOS support?
+- ~~Windows~~/Macos/FreeBSD/InsertYourOS support?
 If you will able somehow run Wayland on it or reimplement funcs defined in src/environment.h, then yes.
 I don't have any plans to do it.
 - If you want to help me with this project, beware src/mascot_config_parser.c.
 I warned you.
 (No, really, even i don't understand what's going on there.)
+- Windows support?
+After searching for a while, I found that there is a similar mechanism to wl_subcompositor in Windows called "DirectComposition".
+  I will not implement it by myself, but if you want to try, you can do it.

 # Blabbering section: